bottiger/Blog_Basic/README.md

 Assumptions
 ===========

-BlogKit makes the following assumptions
+Blog_basic makes the following assumptions

 + flash messages displaying is handled via the layout